 Example: Below, you can see how a compressed cross nut forces together the head and body.
 When installed in a van, the cross nut pinches the metal frame to create a strong, permanent grip.

-Get An Installation Tool
+Get an Installation Tool

 Most importantly, this tool ensures that all your cross nuts are VERY TIGHTLY compressed onto your van’s frame.
 Some of our hand-cranked cross nuts don’t adhere very well to the metal wall and freely rotate.